-Red, my 16 year old Chihuahua/Min Min who features so prominently throughout this site, and in the picture above, gained her wings May 18, 2018.
-She was totally blind when we met at the same shelter as Josephine and was about 8 when we got her, with eyes so big they were literally bulging out of her head.
+Red, my 17ish year old Chihuahua/Min Min who features so prominently throughout this site, and in the picture above, gained her wings May 18, 2018.
+She was totally blind when we met at the same shelter Josephine came from.
+Red was about 8 when we got her, with eyes so big they were literally bulging out of her head.

 After we brought her home we took her to an eye specialist hoping her blindness was reversible, which sadly wasn’t.
 We were also told her eyes were bulging because of the pressure building up due to glaucoma, a condition that had been ignored by her previous owners.
 Immediate action was required due to the severity of her condition, and the amount of pain she was in.
-Red is such a good natured dog, I don’t know if she would have ever complained about it, or she had just gotten used to it.
+Red was such a good natured dog, you’d never believe she was experiencing any level of discomfort.
 Waiting much longer would have meant her eyes would have blown out of their sockets…literally.

 The terrible state of her eyes and her obesity shows how terribly neglected she had been.